riteshvg/tlp/content/posts/25-09-2023_JS Basics_Part4.md

 ```

+Tip: If you copy the above code and execute it in the console, you will get the output.
+I have also tried adding a codepen below.

 {{< codepen id = "abPPNrL?editors=1112" >}}

 The `array.filter()` method takes creates a new array with the only elements that pass a test you include as a callback function.
 The callback accepts three arguments: the current item in the loop's value, its index, and the array itself.

+#### Project : Counting Words and Character

+This project is in addition to what was covered in the previous blog post.
+We found a way of tracking number of characters.
+In addition, we will cover on how to track the number of words.
+Head over to [Playground](https://www.thelearningproject.in/samples/charactercount.html) to check the addition.

 That is all for this blog post.
 Leave me a line on ritesh@thelearningproject.in to share some JavaScript basics that you might be interested in sharing.